-Many textbook publishers and other educational technology vendors provide content and materials that can be used in classes as additional material, usually linked through iLearn.
+Many textbook publishers and other educational technology vendors provide content and materials that can be used in classes as additional material, usually linked through iLearn or Canvas.
 However, before adopting third party content, there are some considerations that the instructor must make to make sure the experience works as well as possible for students, is accessible, and abides by campus data privacy requirements.

 As a public institution, SF State is required to ensure that all course materials are accessible to students with disabilities.
 You can read more about the SF State Accessible Technology Initiative (ATI) on the ATI website.
 Any faculty member wishing to adopt content from a third party vendor must ensure that the vendor tool or content has an established accessibility policy document.
 For more information or to request assistance, check the guidance on the Accessible Instructional Materials website.
 Generally speaking, here are some points to consider: